RedHat-Israel/ROSE/docs/course_materials/exercises/04_Compound_data_types/homework_list.md

 3. Create a new list **l3** with the items of **l1** and **l2**, print **l3**.
 4. Sort **l3** and print the sorted list.
 5. Print the length of **l1**, **l2**, and **l3**.

-## dictionary

-### countries.py

-- Create a new dictionary with the Udi number of flights to each country:  “Italy”:2 “Spain”:3  “Israel”:1
-- Insert a new element :
-“Belgium”:1
-- Delete “Italy” record from the dictionary
-- Print how many times Udi was in Spain

-### family_members_average_age.py

-- Define a dictionary called ages, ages should be empty in it this time
-- Add your family members names to the dictionary with their ages. for example: “Samira”:8
-- Print the dictionary
-- Calculate the average age in your family and
-- Print the average age using the dictionary